lzctony/data-512-a2/README.md

 # Data 512 A2: Bias in data
 ## Project Goal
 The goal of this assignment is to explore the concept of 'bias' through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.
 First, we need to use a machine learning service called **ORES** (Objective Revision Evaluation Service) to estimate the quality of each article for the wekipedia's dataset.
 Then, we will combine a dataset of Wikipedia articles with a dataset of country populations by matching the country names.
-After combining these two dataset, I am able to  to perform an analysis of how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries.
-Moreover, the analysis consists of a series of visualizations that show:
+After combining these two dataset, I am able to  to perform an analysis of how the coverage of politicians on Wikipedia and the quality of articles about politicians varies between countries such as the following:
 * the countries with the greatest and least coverage of politicians on Wikipedia compared to their population.
 * the countries with the highest and lowest proportion of high quality articles about politicians.